MAXOHNO/Nichio-Keybinder-for-GTA-SAMP/ReadMe.md

 ## Setup

-To setup your keybinder visit the Account page on Nichio.de
+To setup your keybinder visit the Account page on https://Nichio.de
-### Hotkeys

-F2: /carkey
-F3: /carlock
-F4: /motor
-F9: Print Frakion Online Users
-F12: Disable / Enable Keybinder
-X: /handystatus <an/aus>
-Y: Multifunktionstaste
-.: /nimmspice
-,: /nimmdrogen
-STRG + R: /frespawn
-^: /pickwaffe

-### Commands
-/autohp: Disable/Enable HP Updater in Chat
-/autolotto: Automatically buy a /lotto ticket
-/nc: Write into the Nichio Chat
-/hotkeys
-/befehle
-/config
-/online
-/wl
-/fsb
-/sb
-/m4
-/shotgun
-/sniper
-/ja
-/nein
-/auf
-/rlotto
-/fin
-/inv
-/skinid
-/h
-/t
-/find
-/show
-/location
-/savepos
-/vkwt
-/vkks
-/autowc
-/laufen
-/version

-### Features:
-Kill Counter
-Auto-/Zoll
-Auto-r/lotto
-Waffenteile, Spice & Drogen Nutzug
-HP Updater in Chat
-Positionlistener
-Nichio Chat

 ### API Usage